ComScore

 • Time Commitment: 10 minutes

 Once you’ve sliced the fruit, this pinkies-out British cocktail is shockingly easy to throw together.
-It’s also light enough to serve at brunch or as an afternoon sipper.
+It’s also light enough to serve at brunch or as an afternoon sipper, so keep it in your back pocket for any warm-weather meal on your calendar.

 11. Michelada

 She’s not a regular mom, she’s a cool mom, and she wants beer in her bloody.
-Use any Mexican brew you like, such as Tecate or Modelo.
+Use any Mexican brew she likes, such as Tecate or Modelo.
+The real star here is an umami-rich, zingy mix of tomato juice, Tajín, soy sauce and Worcestershire sauce.

 12. Tropical Hibiscus Spritz Cocktail